FedCampus/FedKit_demo_paper/draft1/outline.md

             - (Checklist figure)
         - Our research app in production (Key contributions)
 - System Description
-    - Basic Architecture
+    - Architecture Overview
         - Client-server relationship
+        - 2 innovation points: the following
-    - Cross-Smartphone-Platform FL Training (detailed)
+    - Cross-Smartphone-Platform FL (detailed)
         - Description: cross-platform FL on smartphones with different OS and hardware configurations
+        - Why it is a major contribution
-        - Significance of cross-smartphone-platform training
+            - Significance
-            - They are needed for on-smartphone FL to be practical
+                - Needed for on-smartphone FL research to be feasible
+                - No FL framework practically has full support
+                    - (Chart of FL frameworks' platform support)
             - Most ML frameworks don't support on-smartphone training
                 - Only TensorFlow and Core ML are usable
                 - No cross-smartphone-platform support from them